 By the late 1960’s Datsun (Nissan) had decided it needed a new sports car to replace their aging roadster with something bold and innovative.
-The very first 240Z to hit the shores of North America was vin umber HLS30-00006 painted in British Green and sent to the auto show circuit starting in NYC.
-Fate intervened when an overly exuberant model sat on the roof of the #00006 and dented it.
+This car was the very first 240Z to hit the shores of North America, painted in British Racing Green and sent to the auto show circuit starting in NYC.
+Fate intervened when an overly exuberant model sat on the roof of the car and dented it.

-This Car is The First Z To Arrive In United States – Vin # 00006
+This Car is The First Z Imported to the United States – Vin # 00006

 The head of Nissan Motor Co.
 East, Soichi Kawazoe called Bob Sharp who had been racing a Datsun Roadster in C Production and told him if he hurried over he had a 240Z for him to race.
 Bob drove up with an open trailer to claim his prize and the very first 240Z race car was born.

 According to Sharp, no expense was spared when building this car.
 It had every legal mod and every trick known by Sharp incorporated into the build.
-Sharp knew winning races would drive the sales of Datsun, who was sponsoring him, and also increase sales at his Connecticut based dealership.
+Sharp knew winning races would drive the sales of Datsun cars, who was sponsoring him, and also increase sales at his Connecticut based Datsun dealership.

 “Win On Sunday, Sell On Monday” was their overriding marketing strategy.